-When the marginal external cost is significant, then it must be taken into account in production/consumption decisions if society is to achieve optimal outcomes.
+When the marginal external cost of production/consumption is significant, then it must be taken into account when making production/consumption decisions if society is to achieve optimal outcomes.

 A simple rearrangement (transposition) of the equation above gives us the result that:

 This is the marginal external cost formula.

 We may or may not know how to calculate marginal external cost, with any degree of precision, depending on the nature of problem, but on the graph the MSC curve is raised higher than the MC curve (or MPC curve if you prefer) by the height of the MEC curve at each point.

 The graph used above is labelled as applying to an individual firm, but the same analysis applies for the entire industry.
 The degree of competitiveness in any given industry does not affect the curves or their relationship to one another.

 The level of competition would, of course, affect price and output decisions, and by extension the amount of external cost produced, but that can be mitigated by the right combination of corrective taxation imposed on the industry by government.